sydneystockholm/ferguson/README.md

 <link rel="stylesheet" href="/css/asset-b5d5d67465f661c1a12da394e502b391-styles.css" />
 ```

-Assets are then compiled and compressed on demand.
+Assets are compiled and compressed on demand.
 Compiled asset filenames only change when one of the included assets is modified, i.e. they're safe to cache forever.

 Adding your own formats is easy